mitsuhiko/lucumr/2012/2/11/appreciating-design.rst

 and ultimately he wants me to get this car.

 Apple seems to be doing very much the same.
 Many Apple computer users are as loyal to their product as buyers of cars.
-They will point how how cool the case design is, how nicely the lid closes, how cute the machine looks when the sleep light is “breathing” or how few problems they have with it.
+They will point how cool the case design is, how nicely the lid closes, how cute the machine looks when the sleep light is “breathing” or how few problems they have with it.
 I know many flaws in my Macs but that does not stop me from